Polo Pony - Horse Breeds & Info

 Polo Pony Article and Photos Copyrighted - see credits below

-The requirements for the Polo Pony are speed, stamina (since his work is done at a gallop), courage and very good balance.
+The Polo Pony requires speed, stamina (since his work is done at a gallop), courage and very good balance.
 In addition, the temperament must be bold and lively without being excitable.

 Although polo ponies are Thoroughbred in appearance, they have a typical, wiry quality of their own.
 A roached mane (totally trimmed away) is customary to avoid interference with the stick (mallet).
 Otherwise, the head is similar to that of a Thoroughbred.
 The horse is lively, intelligent and full of character.

-For the sake of balance, a fairly long, well muscled neck that is in no way heavy is an absolute essential for the Polo Pony.
-Prominent withers with good, strong shoulders are also an essential attribute if the pony is to be sufficiently hand.
-The back needs to be short and the ribs well spring.
+For the sake of balance, a fairly long, well muscled neck that is in no way heavy is absolutely essential for the Polo Pony.
+Prominent withers with good, strong shoulders are also an essential attribute if the pony is to be sufficiently handy.
+The back needs to be short and the ribs well sprung.
 Good quarters are an obvious requirement, as they must be able to gallop flat out, stop in a second and turn on a dime, or less!

-The polo pony is not a breed of horse, but a type of horse that displays the characteristics mentioned above.
 Polo ponies can be found from searching through large numbers of horses bred primarily for other purposes, such as handling cattle or racing, and then selecting those few that show outstanding natural aptitude for polo.
-These horses are then trained to allow he player to hit the ball all around them, to gallop straight on the line of the ball, to face an onrush of others horses, to jump from a standstill into a gallop, to stop and turn handily, and to ride into the other horses as and when required.
-Concurrently with this they are played, slowly at firs, and they generally improve as they gain experience of the game.
+These horses are then trained to allow the player to hit the ball all around them, to gallop straight on the line of the ball, to face an onrush of others horses, to jump from a standstill into a gallop, to stop and turn handily, and to ride into the other horses as and when required.
+Concurrently with this they are played, slowly at first, and they generally improve as they gain experience of the game.

 Britain was the first western country to play polo and used to have a Polo Pony Stud Book based on native pony mares crossed with small Thoroughbreds.
 In America, Thoroughbred horses crossed with American Quarter Horses are bred to produce polo ponies.